 The RFI, when taken at face value, expresses the selection criteria of the prospect.
 The document details what they see as important and sometimes weighs those factors.
 The RFI is sent to vendors after the prospect has a general idea of what they want.
-The RFI can be a good source of information on what the prospect wants, what other vendors are in the game and you company’s ability to influence the decision making process.
+The RFI can be a good source of information on what the prospect wants, what other vendors are in the game, and your company’s ability to influence the decision-making process.

 Here are some things you should look for when reading the RFI.

 What is the terminology used in the RFI?

 Every company uses slightly different nomenclature.
 Whose terminology are they using?
 Is it yours?
 Is it your competitor’s?
 In answering these questions, you will be able to see who is influencing the prospect.
 These can be industry pundits or in adverse cases, your competitors.
 When it is your competitors? terminology, you will see who else is involved in the process and how effective they were.

 What are the features that the prospect thinks are important?

 Many times prospects base their RFI on product demos they’ve seen.
 Your competitors will stress their advantages and if they were able to influence the process, you will find their differentiating features in the prospect’s RFI.
 This is an important criterion to judge how effective your product marketing efforts are as well as the ability of your sales reps to communicate your features? benefits.

 Did the prospect do his homework?
 If we assume you have the better product, the more educated the prospect, the better off you are.
 An educated prospect will be able to ‘see? the value of your offering and judge it against that of your competitor.
 If you are perceived as the market leader, regardless of the quality of your solution, a less educated prospect might be easier to sell to.
 This prospect will not be able to judge who is better and being the market leader will weigh in more prominently in their decision process.

 How are the features prioritized?